Wondering which is the best value for you?

-Both rowers fold up with wheels on the bottom to make moving the machines a bit easier.
-That’s handy if you have a smaller workout area and you want to be able to move your rowing machine away to clean or make room if you need it.
+This is handy if you have a smaller workout area and you want to be able to move your rowing machine away to clean or make room for something else.

 However the RW900 rower is a bit heavier than the RW700 model.

 On the other hand the heavier weight on the RW900 may help to make it feel more stable as you’re rowing.
-So it’s a toss up as to what you prefer.
+So it really depends on what you prefer.

 So what’s the bottom line when comparing the Nordictrack RW700 vs RW900 rowers?

 Well, each one has their benefits.
-The RW700 is more affordable – and still gives you the impressive console, 2 types of resistance, pivoting footpedals, molded seat and quick-release straps.
+The RW700 is more affordable – and still gives you the improved design, upgraded sound system, pivoting footpedals, molded seat and quick-release straps.

-However, the RW900 gives you this and a bit more – mainly a much larger console, which can make your workouts a lot more fun.
+However, the RW900 gives you all of this and a bit more – mainly a much larger console, which can make your workouts a lot more fun.